 AIFS offers a wide range of unique programs in Asia, Australia, Europe, South Africa and the Americas.
 Most AIFS campuses offer courses in English or in foreign languages from beginner to advanced levels, so you don’t even have to know a foreign language to study abroad.

 Arcadia’s College of Global Studies offers over 100 programs in 15 countries.
 Academic programming is varied and is offered by semester, full year or over the summer.
 In addition, they offer internships and service learning options.
+Because of our partnership in Arcadia's Inclusive Excellence Coalition, Stephens students benefit from special discounted prices for semester programs in England/Wales, Scotland, Italy, Spain, Australia and New Zealand.

 DIS is a non-profit study abroad foundation offering semester, academic year and summer programs in Copenhagen and Stockholm.
 Intellectually challenging courses are taught in English, and include faculty-led study tours across Europe.
 Academic areas include Biology, Health Science, Graphic Design, Psychology, Education, Gender Studies, Creative Writing and Fashion.